What Is Plus-Minus In Ice Hockey? NHL Stats

 What Is Plus-Minus In Ice Hockey?

-The plus-minus in ice hockey is a stat that shows the offensive and defensive (focuses more on defense) influence of a player when playing on the ice.
-The reason it is called a plus-minus is that players earn a plus point when a goal is scored while they are on the ice and a minus point whenever a goal is scored against them.
+The plus-minus in ice hockey is a stat that shows the offensive and defensive (focusing more on defense) influences of players when playing on the ice.
+The reason it is called a plus-minus is that they can earn a positive or negative value as points.
+Specifically, players get a plus point when a goal is scored while they are on the ice and a minus point whenever a goal is scored against them.

-Not every goal scored for or against a team is legible to receive a plus-minus in ice hockey.
+Not every goal scored for or against a team is eligible to receive a plus-minus in ice hockey.
 For these stats to be added to a player’s stats the following must occur:

-- The player must play on the ice when the goal is scored for or against his team.
-If a player is on the bench, it does not count toward his stat.
+- To be accredited any either a plus or minus, a player must be on the ice when or goal is scored either for or against his team.
+A player’s time on the bench does not factor into his stat.

 History Of Plus-Minus In The NHL